JoinCODED/WS-Flutter-M9-CRUD-With-API/04_updating_data/02_passing_the_book.md

       ),
 ```

-Now we will call our provider, search for the book with the same `id` and pass it to the `UpdatePage`.
+1. Call the provider and use the `firstWhere` method to look for a book with the same `id`, then pass the book that we found to the `UpdatePage` widget.

 ```dart
 GoRoute(